 But vine-covered wooden structures can also be planted with ornamental vines (such as Dutchman's pipe) and serve as privacy screens.
 Another function of such a vine-covered arbor is to provide shade, including on decks and patios.
 Arbors can also function simply as decorations.
 Sometimes they form gate entries.

 There is a related wooden structure termed a "pergola."
 You can think of the latter as a bigger, more elaborate version of an arbor.
 The concept behind the two, however, is similar, and it may be difficult to draw the fine line between a large arbor and a small pergola.
 Both commonly support vine plants.
 Pergolas are, though, more likely to be built up against a house.
-In fact, a covered pergola jutting out from a house wall serves as an extension of the house, allowing you to enjoy an outdoor living space.
+A covered pergola jutting out from a house wall serves as an extension of the house, allowing you to enjoy an outdoor living space.
 You can take meals al fresco under such a structure, for example.

 02 of 03